mykelalvis/FT/Traveller/Adventures/Tripwire.md

 - Gakha has been spending a lot of time with Amy and Ruskad.
 - Gakha’s security clearance was used to gain access to the files.

-Evidence in favour of Gakha:
+Evidence in favor of Gakha:

 - Gakha is the supervisor for Amy and Ruskad so it stands to reason that they would have spent time together.
 - Gakha’s security clearance is required for her job and there is no way to prove who actually copied the files.